GinoPinus/Dama/README.md

 # Dama
 #### Video Demo:  <https://youtu.be/3t_2NDYo-oE>
 #### Description:
-This project is a digital implementation of Dama Italiana (Italian Checkers), a traditional strategy board game.
-The game is played on an 8x8 board with 24 pieces—12 white and 12 black—arranged on the dark squares.
-Players take turns moving diagonally, capturing their opponent’s pieces, and promoting pieces to "dama" (queen) by reaching the last row.
-The goal is to capture all the opponent's pieces or block their ability to move.
+This project is a digital recreation of Dama Italiana (Italian Checkers), a traditional board game of strategy and tactics.
+Played on an 8x8 checkered board with 12 white and 12 black pieces, players aim to capture all of their opponent’s pieces or block their moves entirely.
+Pieces move diagonally, and reaching the opponent’s back row promotes a piece to "dama" (queen), granting enhanced movement capabilities.

-The application is built using Java and features a graphical user interface (GUI) for an intuitive and enjoyable experience.
-It ensures adherence to the rules of Italian Checkers, making it suitable for both beginners and experienced players.
+The game is built in Java, with a user-friendly graphical interface (GUI) and strict adherence to the official rules of Italian Checkers.

 Features
-Graphical User Interface (GUI):

-The board is displayed as an 8x8 grid using JButton components.
-Dark and light squares alternate, with gameplay restricted to dark squares.
-Player pieces are visually represented using distinct icons for white, black, and dama pieces.
-Labels track the current player’s turn and the number of remaining pieces for each side.
+Interactive GUI:
+A visually appealing 8x8 board built using JButton components, with alternating light and dark squares.
+Player pieces are represented with icons, and scores are displayed dynamically.
 Turn-Based Gameplay:

-Players alternate turns, and the game enforces the rules of movement and capturing.
+Alternating turns between two players with real-time updates on the current turn and captured pieces.
 Legal Move Validation:

-Movements are checked for legality based on the game rules, including diagonal movement and capturing.
+All moves are checked against the game rules, including valid diagonal movements and capturing.
 Dama Promotion:

-Pieces are promoted to dama when they reach the opponent's last row, gaining additional movement capabilities.
+Pieces reaching the last row are promoted to dama and gain additional movement capabilities.
-Win Condition:
+Victory Detection:

-The game ends when one player captures all opponent pieces or blocks them from making legal moves.
+Automatically detects when a player has won by eliminating all opponent pieces or blocking their moves.
 Error Handling:

-Invalid moves are highlighted, and the player is prompted to retry.
+Prevents invalid moves and highlights errors to guide players.
 File Descriptions
 Main Classes
 Dama.java
-This is the main class that initializes the game and its GUI.
-It handles:
+This is the main class responsible for initializing and running the game.
+It includes:

-Creating the game board using JButton components.
-Setting up the layout for player turn and score indicators.
+GUI setup with methods creaFrame (for window layout) and prepDamiera (for board initialization).
-Managing player turns and invoking the Mossa class to validate moves.
+Turn management and integration with the Mossa class to validate moves.
-Handling the promotion of pieces to dama.
-Declaring the winner when all opponent pieces are captured.
-The creaFrame method sets up the main game window and layouts, while the prepDamiera method initializes the board with alternating square colors and piece placements.
+Promotion logic for pieces reaching the back row and handling game-ending conditions.
 Mossa.java
-This class contains the logic for validating moves.
-It checks:
+This class manages move validation and game rules.
+Key functionalities include:

-Standard Moves: Ensures diagonal movement of one square for regular pieces.
+Validating standard diagonal moves for regular pieces.
+Checking capture moves and removing captured pieces from the board.
-Captures: Validates double-square diagonal moves for capturing opponent pieces.
+Supporting advanced diagonal moves for dama pieces.
-Dama Moves: Allows dama pieces to move diagonally in any direction and capture pieces in their path.
-The controlloC1 method enforces these rules based on the piece type (regular or dama) and its color (white or black).
-Captured pieces are removed from the board by setting their icons to null.

-Pedina.java (Not provided but inferred)
+Ensuring each move follows Italian Checkers rules.
+Pedina.java (Inferred from other files)
-Represents individual game pieces, managing:
+Represents individual game pieces with attributes like:

+Piece type (regular or dama).
 Piece color (white or black).
-Icons for regular pieces and dama.
-Methods for interacting with the GUI components.
+Methods for interaction with the board and GUI.
-How It Works
+How to Play
 Setup:

-Run the Dama class to start the game.
-The GUI initializes, displaying the board and player indicators.
+Run the Dama class to launch the game.
+The GUI will display the board, player pieces, and turn/score indicators.

 Gameplay:

-Players select a piece and its destination square.
+Players select a piece and a valid destination.
-Valid moves update the board, while invalid attempts prompt the player to retry.
+Moves must follow diagonal paths, with captures prioritized when available.
-Pieces reaching the opponent's last row are automatically promoted to dama.
+Pieces reaching the opponent's back row are promoted to dama automatically.
 Winning:

-The game ends when a player has no pieces left or cannot make a legal move.
+The game ends when a player has no pieces left or cannot make a valid move.
-A pop-up announces the winner.
+A dialog announces the winner.
+Getting Started
+Prerequisites
+Java Development Kit (JDK): Version 8 or higher.
+Integrated Development Environment (IDE): IntelliJ IDEA, Eclipse, or similar.
+Installation
+Clone or download this repository.
+Compile the files using your IDE or the terminal: bash
+Copia codice
+javac Dama.java Mossa.java Pedina.java
+Run the game:
+bash
+Copia codice
+java Dama

+Authors
+This project was developed by:

+Melek Chteoui
+Simone La Salvia